gbdev/pandocs/content/CPU_Instruction_Set.md

-Tables below specify the mnemonic, opcode bytes, clock cycles, affected flags (ordered as znhc), and explanation.
+Tables below specify the mnemonic, encoding, cycles, affected flags (ordered as znhc), and description.
 The timings assume a CPU clock frequency of 4.194304 MHz (or 8.4 MHz for CGB in double speed mode), called "T-states".
 Because all Game Boy timings are divisible by 4, many people specify timings and clock frequency divided by 4,